mattboldt/typed.js/.github/CONTRIBUTING.md

 ## Pull Request Etiquette

-If this it is purely a README update, you can skip everything below.
+If this is purely a README update, you can skip everything below.

 You need to include a demo of your changes (new features, a bug fix, etc) in a fork of this JSFiddle: https://jsfiddle.net/mattboldt/1xs3LLmL/